 See which type of account is right for your child

-As a parent, grandparent, other family member, or guardian, you can make an irrevocable financial gift to a child and open a savings account on their behalf.
+For children under age 13, parents, grandparents, other family members, or guardians can make an irrevocable financial gift to a child and open a savings account on their behalf.
 This is called a Custodial Account.
 The custodian isn’t required to be a PSECU member, but the child must be eligible for membership.

 - Special youth savings rate: Children under age 18 qualify for a 1.00%1 Annual Percentage Yield (APY) on savings account balances of up to $500.

-- Adult control: The account custodian (family member or guardian) can make deposits, withdrawals, write checks, and access the account through digital banking.
+- Adult control: The account custodian (family member or guardian) is the only one who can make deposits, withdrawals, write checks, or access the account through digital banking.